MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-blob-storage.md

 #### OAuth2 authentication

 Open **Edit credentials**.
-You will see the sign in interface.
+You will see the sign-in interface.
 Enter your account and password to sign in your account.
 After signed in, you will come back to the **New connection** page.

 :::image type="content" source="./media/connector-azure-blob-storage/authentication-oauth2.png" alt-text="Screenshot showing OAuth2 authentication method.":::